yingding/ml-examples/playWithSparkMlExample/webClient/README.md

 * use `ng generate component private/about --module private` to generate another component for the module private
 * or use `ng generate component private/MlExamples` to generate another component for the module private

+Create a submodule `api` to handle communication with Backend

+* use `ng generate module api/api --module app --flat` to generate the `api.module.ts` file in folder `src/app/api/`, `--flat` option means the file will not be created in an extra `api` folder, since the `api/` prefix is already given.
+This commend is the same as `ng generate module api --module app`which generates the `src/app/api/api.module.ts` file.
+* use `ng generate service api/SparkInfo --flat=true` to generate a `spark-info.service.ts` file in folder `src/app/api/`, and this service must be provided in the `api` module manually.

 ## 2.1 Development server